dbrvsca/excel-formula-debugger/README.md

 # Excel Formula Debugger

-A modern Python GUI tool for analyzing Excel formulas.
+A Python GUI tool for analyzing Excel formulas.

 * Built with `tkinter`, this app provides two views: